 What can I do after the Access to HE course?

-All of our Access to HE courses are designed to prepare you for Higher Education and studying at university.
+All of our Access to Higher Education courses are designed to prepare you for Higher Education and studying at university.
 On completion of the course, you will have achieved the academic entry requirements for our foundation degrees and full honours degrees at University Centre South Devon, as well as a wide range of courses at institutions all over the country.
-Some course will have additional entry requirements.
+Some courses will have additional entry requirements.
 You can see a full list of our degree courses here.